 The administrative and technical boundaries for the Atmospheric Environment pertain mainly to regulatory limits with respect to the release of air contaminants to the atmosphere, where they exist, and the presence of air contaminants in the Atmospheric Environment.
 These standards and objectives are set by regulatory authorities to reflect environment protection objectives for human and environmental health.
 As such, application of standards is an inherently conservative approach on which to base environmental effects predictions.
+The EIA will establish appropriate administrative boundaries for various contaminants based on air quality standards and objectives of provincial jurisdictions (e.g., New Brunswick, Ontario, Newfoundland and Labrador) as well as those of federal entities (e.g., Canada-Wide Standards, CCME).
 Note that there are no generally accepted standards or objectives for odour, though if these were of concern, individual odourous species could be compared to standards in other jurisdictions (e.g., OMOE AAQC).
 Given its nature, however, odour is not expected to be an issue for the Project.